 |Just about to set off|

-It was hard graft made a little easier by someone with the foresight to mark the track for us with intermittent pink ribbon and later pink spray paint.
-Initially the path is quite noticeable and level, obviously fairly well used, but later on it became a little more steep and difficult to see.
+It was hard graft and slow going, but made a little easier by someone with the foresight to mark a rough track for us with intermittent pink ribbon and pink spray paint.
+Initially the path was quite noticeable and level, obviously fairly well used, but later on it became a little more steep and difficult to follow in the undergrowth.
 Quite often we would stray from the path then double back until one of us would spot the small splash of pink spray paint on a tree or fern and yell out “pink”.
-We probably walked about 10kms upstream and it took us 8 hours, stopping for lunch and for Takahiro to rig up his rod and cast to a trout of about 3lbs which had risen to sip an insect from the surface while we watched it (he had no success).
+In some places the path had been washed away by landslides and we had to make a detour up the face of the mountain, balancing like mountain goats, and then precariously sliding and scrambling back down the slopes.
+It was energy sapping.
+We made it about 7 or 8 kilometres upstream in 8 hours, stopping for lunch and for Takahiro to rig up his rod and cast to a trout of about 3lbs which had risen to sip an insect from the surface while we watched it (he had no success).

-We eventually found a small gap in the trees to set up our tents.
-Someone had once had the same idea as us as I found a tent peg buried between rocks in the beach sand, but it must have been years ago given how rusted it was.
-Just as I had shrugged off my rucksack and sat down on a rock to rest Takahiro declared the river to be devoid of big fish and said he wanted to go back early the next morning.
-Now I had just walked 10kms, possibly more, with a heavy pack, in hot, humid weather and I hadn’t even unpacked my fly rod.
+We found a small gap in the trees to set up our tents for the night and decided it was as good a place as ever to stop for the day.
+Someone had once had the same idea as us as I found a tent peg buried between rocks in the beach sand, but given how rusted it was, it must have been some years before.
+Just as I had shrugged off my rucksack and sat down on a rock to rest, Takahiro declared the river to be devoid of big fish.
+He said he wanted to give up and go back early the next morning.
+I had just walked for a day with a heavy pack on, in hot, humid conditions, plagued constantly by sandflies, and I hadn’t even unpacked my fly rod.
 To say I struggled to see the funny side of it is probably an understatement and the ensuing conversation was likely lost in translation.

-The rain had ceased by then and perhaps sensing my mood Takahiro said “I’m so sorry but I just cannot go on fishing this river.”
-I acquiesced - better that than forcing somebody to be someplace they don’t want to be - but with a compromise.
-There was still light for 3 more hours, lets walk upstream as far as we could to see if we could spot any large fish to target the next day.
-Agreed, we set off but saw none, the task made a little harder under cloud cover and in fading light.
+The rain had ceased by then and perhaps sensing my mood, Takahiro said “I’m so sorry but I just cannot go on fishing this river.”
+I acquiesced - better that than forcing somebody to be someplace they didn’t want to be - but with a compromise.
+There was still light for 3 more hours, I suggested that we walk upstream as far as we could to see if we could spot any larger fish to target the next day.
+Agreed, we set off but saw none, the task made a little harder under cloud cover and fading light.
 It started to rain again, harder this time and the large rocks on the river’s shore became very slippery.
-I slipped and fell and my rod tip snapped.
+I slipped and fell and my rod tip snapped in half.
 Disaster.
-By that point I wanted nothing more than to be home (home being the modest comfort of the holiday park in Reefton where I could at least have a decent hot meal, a beer and a hot shower unhindered by sandflies).
-I got back to our camp just as it was getting dark with a mist creeping eerily up the valley and boiled enough river water for the hike back out the next day.
-I hadn’t taken along a lid for my pot and the water resembled a soup of sandflies by the time I was done.
-We hiked back out the next morning under our still heavy loads (I’d planned on the weight of the food at least being missing on the walk out) and I was relieved when I saw the road bridge.
-I’d say I might even have cracked a little smile at the first road sign for ice cold Coke on the drive back to Reefton.
+That settled the issue of bringing this trip to a premature end.
+It was my only rod.

-|The Ohikanui on the walk out - a great day for fishing!|
+|The river on the walk out - a great day for fishing!|